axhem/the-yummy/README.md

 # README #

-Super simple eccomerece for ordering pizza
+Super simple ecommerce for ordering pizza

 ### What is this repository for? ###